 Children know that their survival depends on the care of their parents.
 Thus, in the context of emotional abuse, children develop obedience and adaptation as survival strategies to receive love, affection, care, etc., which are continued in adulthood.

-Emotional abuse - what is it?
+Emotional abuse - 5 signs

 Emotional abuse is subtle.
 It often goes unnoticed by those involved for a long time.
 Emotional abuse can have many faces.
 The following behaviours are often observed in emotional abuse: